Introduction to Secure Data Sharing¶

 Overview of Data Providers and Consumers¶

 A data provider is any Snowflake account that creates shares and makes them available to other Snowflake accounts to consume.
 As a data provider, you share a database with one or more Snowflake accounts.
-For each database you share, Snowflake supports using grants to provide granular access control to selected objects (schemas, tables, secure views, and secure UDFs) in the database (i.e., you grant access privileges for one or more specific objects within the database).
+For each database you share, Snowflake supports using grants to provide granular access control to selected objects in the database (i.e., you grant access privileges for one or more specific objects in the database).

 Snowflake does not place any hard limits on the number of shares you can create or the number of accounts you can add to a share.